-The Centre for Entrepreneuship not only believes that graduates are able to start succesful businesses, we have evidence to support this.
+The Centre for Entrepreneurship not only believes that graduates are able to start successful businesses, we have evidence to support this.

-We also know that starting a business is not easy, and that the right support at the right time is a key factor in the ultimate success of many graduate businesses.
+We know that starting a business is not easy, and that the right support at the right time is a key factor in the ultimate success of many student and graduate businesses.

-If you are ready to take things further we are able to offer 1 to 1 support and guidance, limited financial support and perhaps even a space in our incubator.
+- If you are ready to take things further we are able to offer 1 to 1 support and guidance, limited financial support and perhaps a space in our Incubator Room.

 The links below are a few of our favourite sources of information and events for students and graduates who are in the process of starting a business.